sharma-sahil/article-backend/readme.md

 > `mvn clean install`

 ## Start Server
-To start a spring boot server, right click on the project and then select the option "Run as" and in the run as option choose "Run as Spring boot application".
+To start a spring boot server, right click on the project and then select the option "Run as" and in the run as option choose `"Run as Spring boot application"`.
-This will start the server and server will be running on the 8080 port.
+This will start the server and server will be running on the `8080` port.